Intravenous access devices

 Courtesy of Fifo, Wikimedia Commons

 The needle helps to introduce a small plastic tube through the skin and into a vein; the needle is then removed.
-The little plastic 'wings' enable the whole device to be securely taped to the skin.
+The plastic 'wings' enable the whole device to be securely taped to the skin.
 The pink plastic tap is a valve that can be turned open and the hole in the top allows a syringe to be connected to e.g. take a blood sample or administer an injection.
-The white 'luer lock' plug at the end enables intravenous infusion lines to be connected.
+The white 'luer lock' plug on the right-hand side at the end enables intravenous infusion lines to be connected.
 It's easier to appreciate the job that the peripheral cannula does when you see a picture of the device in situ:

 A peripheral cannula in situ